Ignisolver/Fake-detection/README.md

 2. Download datasets 1-4 into it.
 3. Run compressor.py to create compressed versions of datasets

-Now You can use data loader for loading data from datasets
+Now You can use data loader for loading data from datasets - see main.py
 ## DataLoader
 You can use load function with parameters:
 1. dataset_nr - number of your dataset (1-4)